ppawel0/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with ????????s)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)???s)

 ```r
 missingValues <- length(which(is.na(activity$steps)))